-- Very Important Person (VIP): Horizons Unlimited Ministries, Inc. (Newport News), serving 95 participants in SFY 04, and - My Choice, My Future!: Powhatan County Department of Health (Powhatan County), this program has been restructured from being school-based to community-based during SFY 04.
+- Reasons of the Heart: Alliance for Families and Children (Fairfax County and Fauquier County), serving 2,827 participants in SFY 04, - Individuals Abstaining 'Til Marriage: Alliance for Families and Children (City of Lynchburg and Amherst County), serving 578 participants in SFY 04, - Very Important Person (VIP): Horizons Unlimited Ministries, Inc. (Newport News), serving 95 participants in SFY 04, and - My Choice, My Future!: Powhatan County Department of Health (Powhatan County), this program has been restructured from being school-based to community-based during SFY 04.

-A longitudinal research study is underway to measure the impact of abstinence education on a student's decision to engage in sexual activity.
+A longitudinal research study is underway to measure the impact of abstinence education on a student's decision to engage in sexual activity and should be completed during the 2008 school year.